DustinWatts/YouTubeLiveChat/README.md

 # YouTubeLiveChat
 NodeJS app to get chat messages from a live stream on YouTube.

+To run:

-To run <code>node livechat.js --id [livestreamid]</code> to get the LiveChatID from Youtube, where [livestreamid] is the ID that can be found in the YouTube video url: https://www.youtube.com/watch?v=[thisisthelivestreamid].
-Using <code>node livechat.js --messages [livechatid]</code> where [livechatid] the previously obtained LiveChatID, prints out all the chat messages.
+<code>node livechat.js --id [livestreamid]</code>

+This will get the LiveChatID from Youtube, where [livestreamid] is the ID that can be found in the YouTube video url: https://www.youtube.com/watch?v=[thisisthelivestreamid].

+Use:

+<code>node livechat.js --messages [livechatid]</code>

+To print out all the chat messages.
+Where [livechatid] the previously obtained LiveChatID.

+# NodeJS

+Node.js is an open-source cross-platform JavaScript run-time environment.
+To install NodeJS:

+<code>sudo apt install nodejs</code>

+This will install both NodeJs and the npm package manager.

 # secret.json
 This is where your GoogleAPI API-key lives.